modestlearner/Data-Structures/implementation/STL/README.md

 # STL(Standard Template Library)

-This repo consists of some built in Standard Library that can come handy.
+This repo consists of some built in Standard Libraries that can come handy.